 - Expand sales channels

 Stage 2, with such an open brief being that it was all about driving traffic and also opening up additional sales channels.
-First thing I did was put down a few strategic moves that could be undertaken using Facebook, including utilising local area groups, which would provide a platform for selling “b-stock” along with using Etsy to do the same.
+First thing we did was put down a few strategic moves that could be undertaken using Facebook, including utilising local area groups, which would provide a platform for selling “b-stock” along with using Etsy to do the same.
 This has provided a steady flow of sales of items that may otherwise not been able to be sold. eBay had been considered but due to past issues with the platform the amount of work required to maintain it did not provide a good ROI in both time and money.

 This was followed up by starting up email marketing.
 It had been another month now and the email audience list had grown a bit, it was time to capitalise on this, we ran a campaign for them and tracked the opens, clicks and conversions.
 It had a great open rate, strong click-throughs and conversions within the hour.
 They were over the moon.
 With some prompting they were also happy to do a resend, part of a general strategy that I would always advise doing.
 This yielded more conversions.